Gribek/people/README.md

 * database name
 * randomuser API url
 * parameters used when a request is made to the randomuser API
+* configuration of data modification to be performed

 To rename the database file, change the value of the DATABASE variable, by default set to 'people.db':
 ```